Getting started with MISB 0806

 Using arbitrary byte array

-This method allows passing arbitrary binary data.
-SDK in that case is data agnostic, it just passed the data from server to the client.
-It is a client responsibility to decode and interpret the data.
-To pass the binary data, we use byte array encoded as base64 string.
+This method lets you pass arbitrary binary data.
+The SDK is data-agnostic in this scenario and simply transfers the data from the server to the client.
+Decoding and interpreting the data is the client's responsibility.
+To pass the binary data, use a byte array encoded as a Base64 string.

-Note, MISBCore will extract the byte array and send binary data (and not the base64 encoded string)!
+Note: MISBCore extracts the byte array and sends the binary data—not the Base64 encoded string!

 Let's assume we have the following metadata: